 Fried is a chronic disease, cardiovascular and aging epidemiologist who has created and led as Principal Investigator a number of major national population-based cohort studies and randomized controlled trials including: The Cardiovascular Health Study; The Women’s Health and Aging Studies I and II; and the GEM and Experience Corps Randomized Controlled Trials.
 She was previously the primary investigator of the Johns Hopkins Older Americans’ Independence Center and the recipient of a MERIT award from the National Institution on Aging.

-Fried is the recipient of numerous awards, most recently the 2016 Inserm International Prize in Medical Research.
-A short video of Dean Fried's work was prsented at the awards ceremony.
+Fried is the recipient of numerous awards, most recently the 2018 Crain’s Notable Women in Health Care and The 2016 Inserm International Prize in Medical Research.
+A short video of Dean Fried's work was presented at the Inserm awards ceremony.
 Watch it here.
-Other recent honors inlcude the Alliance for Aging Research's inaugural 2011 "Silver Innovator Award" and their 2012 Silver Scholar Award, and Fondation IPSEN's 2012 Longevity Prize, In 2004, the U.S. Congress named her a Living Legend in Medicine.
+Other honors include Fondation IPSEN's 2012 Longevity Prize and the Alliance for Aging Research's inaugural 2011 "Silver Innovator Award" and their 2012 Silver Scholar Award.
+In 2004, the U.S. Congress named her a Living Legend in Medicine.
 In 2012, Fried was also profiled by The New York Times as one of 15 world leaders in science.
-Global publisher Thomson Reuters named her "one of the most influential scientific minds of the past decade" in 2014.
+Global publisher Thomson Reuters named her "one of the top percent of the most influential scientific minds of the past decade" in 2014.